Underwater habitat: Excursions

 An excursion is a visit to the environment outside the habitat.
 Diving excursions can be done on scuba or umbilical supply, and are limited upwards by decompression obligations while on the excursion, and downwards by decompression obligations while returning from the excursion.

 Open circuit or rebreather scuba have the advantage of mobility, but it is critical to the safety of a saturation diver to be able to get back to the habitat, as surfacing directly from saturation is likely to cause severe and probably fatal decompression sickness.
-For this reason, in most of the programs, signs and guidelines are installed around the habitat in order to prevent divers from getting lost.
+For this reason, in most of the programs, signs and guide lines are installed around the habitat in order to prevent divers from getting lost.

 Umbilicals or airline hoses are safer, as the breathing gas supply is unlimited, and the hose is a guideline back to the habitat, but they restrict freedom of movement and can become tangled.

-The horizontal extent of excursions is limited to the scuba air supply or the length of the umbilical.
+The horizontal extent of excursions is limited by the scuba air supply or the length of the umbilical.
 The distance above and below the level of the habitat are also limited and depend on the depth of the habitat and the associated saturation of the divers.
-The open space available for exits thus describes the shape of a vertical axis cylinder centred on the habitat.
+The volume of the underwater environment available for excursions thus takes the shape of a vertical axis cylinder centred on the habitat.